emerald-dao/beginner-dapp-course/chapter4.0/day1/README.md

 const [user, setUser] = useState({ loggedIn: false });
 ```

 Note that when we put something inside the `useState` parenthesis (in this case: `{ loggedIn: false }`), that represents a default value of the variable.
+Because the user starts as logged out, it makes sense to have this be the default value.

 Next, right below that, add this piece of code: